kunle97/tide-pool-enhanced/README.md

 - Number of items to show dropdown - Control number of results on each page of the table
 - Pagination with Page Indicator - Navigate between pages of results
-- Searchbar - Allows you to search by entry ID and date created
+- Searchbar - Allows you to search by entry ID

 ### Dashboard Layout